Definition

 Output

 The command returns a document that contains the cursor information, including the cursor ID and the first batch of documents.
-For example, the following document is returned when run against a sharded collection:
+For example, the command returns the following document when run against a sharded collection:

 Field | Description |